Online gambling: India

 Online gambling is illegal in the state of Maharashtra under the "Bombay Wager Act".
 Other acts/legislations are silent with respect to online gambling/online gaming in India.
 The most recent law to address gambling online was the Federal Information Technology Rules where such illegal activities may be blocked by Internet providers within India.
 Another act is the Public Gaming Act of 1867.
 States tend to operate on their own authority.

 Online gambling legal issues in India are complicated in nature as Gambling in India is regulated by different states laws and online gambling is a central subject.
 To ascertain the position of Indian government, the Supreme Court of India sought the opinion of central government in this regard but the same was declined by the central government.
 This has made playing of online cards games like rummy, poker, etc. legally risky.
 Playing Rummy in India is legal as according to the verdict of Supreme Court of India, Rummy is a Game of skills and cannot be considered as Gambling.

 On 3 September 2015, Central Board of Direct Taxes (CBDT) issued a Circular titled "Clarification on Tax Compliance for Undisclosed Foreign Income and Assets" under the black money act which directs the online poker players in the country to declare their money transactions on foreign poker sites through the e-wallets and virtual cards.

+On 12 September 2026, Al Jazeera investigation revealed that weak government regulation has allowed online gambling platforms to operate with few controls, leading to severe financial and personal harm for individuals and their families.